Other Waiver Roles

 DD Support Coordinator (SC)

-Support Coordinators are employed by the Department of Behavioral Health and Developmental Services (DBHDS) in Community Services Board (CSB) offices throughout Virginia.
+Support Coordinators are employed by the Department of Behavioral Health and Developmental Services (DBHDS) in In Virginia, the Community Services Board (CSB) is the public agency within each city and county that plans, organizes and provides services for people of all ages who have mental illness, substance use disorders, and/or intellectual disability.
+More offices throughout Virginia.
 They are responsible for determining eligibility for CL, FIS, and BI waivers when allocated funds for slots are available.

 Support coordination consists of assessing and planning of services; linking the person to services and supports identified in the person’s support plan; assisting the person directly for the purpose of locating, developing, or obtaining needed services and resources; coordinating services and service planning with other agencies and providers involved with the person; enhancing community integration; making collateral contacts to promote the implementation of the person’s support plan and community integration; monitoring the person to assess ongoing progress and ensuring that authorized services are delivered; and educating and counseling the person to guide them to develop supportive relationships that promote the person support plan.